fxm90/LightweightObservable/README.md

 ## Features

 Lightweight Obserservable is a simple implementation of an observable sequence that you can subscribe to.
 The framework is designed to be minimal meanwhile convenient.
-The entire code is only ~80 lines (without comments).
+The entire code is only ~80 lines (excluding comments).
 With Lightweight Observable you can easily set up UI-Bindings in an MVVM application, handle asynchronous network calls and a lot more.

 **Credits:** The code was heavily influenced by [roberthein/observable](https://github.com/roberthein/Observable).
-But I needed something that was syntactically closer to [RxSwift](https://github.com/ReactiveX/RxSwift), which is why I came up with this code, and for reusability reasons afterwards moved it into a CocoaPod.
+However I needed something that was syntactically closer to [RxSwift](https://github.com/ReactiveX/RxSwift), which is why I came up with this code, and for reusability reasons afterwards moved it into a CocoaPod.

 ### Example
 To run the example project, clone the repo, and open the workspace from the Example directory.